JSensebe/jsensebe.github.io/projects/wayforward-misc.md

 ## **Overview**
 These three titles represent my earliest professional game development work.
 They were my introduction to WayForward’s internal engine, the Nintendo DS hardware, and the realities of commercial game production.
 Each project taught me something different — rapid iteration under shifting design goals, direct hardware‑level programming, and the constraints of handheld 3D.

-Although these games were small in scope compared to later projects, they formed the foundation of my career and proved I could deliver real, shippable gameplay under tight deadlines.
+Although my work was smaller in scope compared to later projects, these games formed the foundation of my career and proved I could deliver real, shippable gameplay under tight deadlines.

 ---